Annihilationism: 1900s onwards

 The Fire that Consumes was published in 1982 by Edward Fudge of the Churches of Christ.
-It was described as "the best book" by Clark Pinnock, as of a decade later.
+It was described as "the best book" by Clark Pinnock, a decade later.
 John Gerstner called it "the ablest critique of hell by a believer in the inspiration of the Bible."
 Clark Pinnock of McMaster Divinity College has defended annihilation.
 Earlier, Atkinson had self-published the book Life and Immortality.
 Theologians from Cambridge have been influential in supporting the annihilationist position, particularly Atkinson.

 Annihilationism is also the belief of some liberal Christians within mainstream denominations.

 There have been individual supporters earlier.
 Pentecostal healing evangelist William Branham promoted annihilationism in the last few years before his death in 1965.

 The Church of England's Doctrine Commission reported in February 1995 that Hell is not eternal torment.
 The report, entitled "The Mystery of Salvation" states, "Christians have professed appalling theologies which made God into a sadistic monster. ...
 Hell is not eternal torment, but it is the final and irrevocable choosing of that which is opposed to God so completely and so absolutely that the only end is total non-being."
 The British Evangelical Alliance ACUTE report (published in 2000) states the doctrine is a "significant minority evangelical view" that has "grown within evangelicalism in recent years".
 A 2011 study of British evangelicals showed 19% disagreed a little or a lot with eternal conscious torment, and 31% were unsure.

 Several evangelical reactions to annihilationism were published.
 Another critique was by Paul Helm in 1989.
 In 1990, J. I. Packer delivered several lectures supporting the traditional doctrine of eternal suffering.
 The reluctance of many evangelicals is illustrated by the fact that proponents of annihilationism have had trouble publishing their doctrines with evangelical publishing houses, with Wenham's 1973 book being the first.

 Some well respected authors have remained neutral.
 F. F. Bruce wrote, "annihilation is certainly an acceptable interpretation of the relevant New Testament passages ...
 For myself, I remain agnostic."
 Comparatively, C. S. Lewis did not systematize his own beliefs.
 He rejected traditional pictures of the "tortures" of hell, as in The Great Divorce where he pictured it as a drab "grey town".
 Yet in The Problem of Pain, "Lewis sounds much like an annihilationist."
 He wrote:

-The Catechism of the Catholic Church (1992) describes Hell as "eternal death" (para 1861) and elsewhere states that "the chief punishment of hell is that of eternal separation from God" (para 1035).
+The Catechism of the Catholic Church (1992) describes Hell as "eternal death" (paragraph 1861) and elsewhere states that "the chief punishment of hell is that of eternal separation from God" (paragraph 1035).
 The question is what "eternal" means in this context.
 Thomas Aquinas, following Boethius, states that "eternity is the full, perfect and simultaneous possession of unending life" (Summa Theologica I, question 10), so apparently eternal separation from God is a "negative eternity", a complete and permanent separation from God.
 In the Collect (opening prayer) for the eighth Sunday after Pentecost in the Tridentine missal, we find the words "qui sine te esse non possumus", meaning "we who without Thee cannot be (or exist)".